Radley Acura 2016 MDX - Stronger, Lighter, Faster Video

 Mix it up.
 With the flexibility of a 60/40 split 2nd-row and 50/50 split 3rd-row seatbacks, the MDX easily adapts to a variety of passenger and cargo combinations.

 - Behind the 3rd-row seats lies over 15 cubic feet46 of storage that's easily accessible though the tailgate.

-- A simple pull of a latch on the 3rd row seatback drops the head restraints forward and you can leave them like that to improve rear visibility.
+- A simple pull of a latch on the 3rd row seatback drops the head restraints forward, leaving them down improves rear visibility.
 Pull the handle a stop further and a subsequent push brings each seatback flat with the floor providing a total of 45.1 cubic feet47 of cargo space.

 - The 60/40 split-folding 2nd-row seats also fold easily and extend the flat floor for over 90 cubic feet47 of cargo space.